kiwicampus/ros2_graph/README.md

  Suppose you want to generate a graph that shows how a node it's relates to other nodes by topics, services, and actions.
 All you need to do is run the script:

 ```
-python3 -m ros2_graphs_mermaid your_node
+python3 -m ros2_graph your_node
 ```
+This will print in the console a graph description in the mermaid language, then you have to copy and paste it on the node's readme and enjoy.
+But if you want export it to a file use the `-o` flag.

 Example

 ```
-python3 -m ros2_graphs_mermaid /turtlesim
+python3 -m ros2_graph /turtlesim -o turtle_diagram.md
 ```

-This will print in the console a graph description in the mermaid language, then you have to copy and paste it on the node's readme and enjoy.

 **Note:** you must copy everything between *\`\`\`mermaid* and *\`\`\`* including both marks.